e-pane/project4-network/README.md

-Eric Pane's CS50 Web Dev course mock-up of a social network app.
+Eric Pane's CS50 Web Dev course full-stack mock-up of a social network app.
 Written in Python ecosystem with Django framework and SQL models and migrations.
 Using a vanilla javascript front-end with AJAX fetch http requests and responses